AI Commons (AIC) Framework

 Reciprocity - A commitment to recognising and returning value to those whose resources made a system possible: the datasets, labour, and knowledge it was built on.
 The adopter registers these upstream contributions and allocates a share of revenue to a contributor fund, addressing the persistent pattern in which value flows downstream while the inputs sustaining it are treated as free.
 Across many adopters, these registries make visible the actual dependency structure of AI value chains - who contributed what, and whether the return was proportionate.

-These dimensions are modular: an adopter may take up any combination.
+These profiles are modular: an adopter may take up any combination.
 Each commitment is voluntary, but standardised and visible.
 Once adopted, the commitment may extend into a requirement on others in the value chain: upstream suppliers or downstream operators.
 A foundation model provider, for instance, might commit to sharing automation gains, and require that every downstream operator who builds on their system does the same - so that the obligation travels through the chain regardless of how many times the capability is repackaged.
 These are not regulatory requirements imposed from above; they are requirements that peers set for each other through ordinary contracts, as a condition of doing business together.

 Enforcement operates through two complementary layers: contractual commitments that are bilateral and litigable under ordinary contract law, and declaratory commitments - public visibility of declared profiles - that create reputational accountability.
 The combination works within existing legal systems and requires no new legislation.